Below is a small sampling of what we have coming up.

 The Ruby and Wayne Leavitt Gallery is dedicated to three-dimensional artworks by notable Pomona Valley 3D artists, including Jean Goodwin Ames, Niussa Grod, a Harrison McIntosh and Paul Darrow collaboration, and John Edward Swenson.

-Artworks from Ontario High School student,
+Artworks from Tierra del Sol student,

 Glass cases adjacent to the gates exhibit works of art by 16 artists living throughout the regional area served by ONT.